-- the absence of key reforms - too slow adaptation of workplaces for older workers - the small size of the local environment for software and content for e-learning - threat of foreign provider - lack of e-content and e-services in the Slovenian language in areas such as science, education, culture, e-commerce) - politicians do not sufficiently take into account trends, information and projections, enabling them to make decisions appropriated to the conditions, situations and needs of older people.
-The middle generation of politicians do not have adequate knowledge of information and communication, and thus not an adequate basis for assessing current trends and make decisions in relation to them - high at-risk-of-poverty rate for elderly, especially for older women - low ICT literacy among retired people with low education - inadequate financial resources for the adult education - private educational organizations and companies (especially small one) cannot be financing by Ministry of Education, Science and Sport - lack of Local Authorities support - European Social Funds stop financing a lot of programs at August 2013 (ICT courses for elderly, Training for Life Success, PUM, Study circles ...).
-The program for period 2014-2020 is not ready yet, so these programs one year won't be financed.
-Adult education centres don't have additional funds to support these programs therefore in 2014 won't offer it.
-Furthermore, these programs represent huge share of all offer. - Risk of digital divide: young people with a high ICT skills and older with a few) - low valuation of e-learning in formal education
+- the absence of key reforms - too slow adaptation of workplaces for older workers - the small size of the local environment for software and content for e-learning - threat of foreign provider - lack of e-content and e-services in the Slovenian language in areas such as science, education, culture, ecommerce) - politicians do not sufficiently take into account trends, information and projections, enabling them to make decisions appropriated to the conditions, situations and needs of older people.
+The middle generation of politicians do not have adequate knowledge of information and communication, and thus not an adequate basis for assessing current trends and make decisions in relation to them - high at-risk-of-poverty rate for elderly, especially for older women - low ICT literacy among retired people with low education - inadequate financial resources for the adult education - private educational organizations and companies (especially small one) cannot be financing by Ministry of Education, Sience and Sport - lack of Local Authorities support - European Social Funds stop financing a lot of programs

-- Slovenian language as a compulsory e-learning language (design programs, software, materials in the Slovenian language) - Investment in the development of customized hardware and software to the needs of older people - government's support for the dissemination of ICT skills among older people (the government should see this as an important step both in terms of greater involvement of older people as well as the terms of employment of older people.
-Should support both at the legislative level (laws, strategies, actions) as well as the promotional level) - financial favourable access to ICT and the Internet - promotion of websites for e-participation (municipal website, the administration office, various associations ...) - promotion of self-study of older people in the field of ICT - Increasing the positive role of the media in the promotion of ICT, e-inclusion of older people - ICT courses in SFPO (it doesn't have now, but SFPO has great access to older people and it can be place for ICT learning for elderly) - collaboration between different organizations (e.g. computer companies, schools, educational organizations) - widening thematic scope of the programs content b) Recommendations for the proposal
+- ICT as an opportunity to modernize social and health services (creation of e-health, e-medical, home e-care - promote active aging of older people - Increase of social inclusion of older people (taking into account their needs and initiatives) - promotion digital literacy and improve access to ICT and skills for greater use of ICT - •establishment of Gerontology Centre - more targeted measures of e-literacy of older people - access to EU Structural Funds and Programmes - development of quality standards for e-learning projects for older people - establishment of a competent authority for coordinating the activities in the field of e-learning - Slovenian language as a compulsory e-learning language (design programs, software, materials in the Slovenian language) - Investment in the development of customized hardware and software to the needs of older people - government's support for the dissemination of ICT skills among older people (the government should see this as an important step both in terms of greater involvement of older people as well as the terms of employment of older people.
+Should support both at the legislative level (laws, strategies, actions) as well as the promotional level) - financial favourable access to ICT and the Internet - promotion of websites for e-participation (municipal website, the administration office, various associations ...) - promotion of self-study of older people in the field of ICT - Increasing the positive role of the media in the promotion of ICT, e-inclusion of older people - ICT courses in SFPO (it doesn't have now, but SFPO has great access to older people and it can be place for ICT learning for elderly) - collaboration between different organizations (e.g. computer companies, schools, educational organizations) - widening thematic scope of the programs content